modulitos/async-graph-exercise/README.md

 then run `cargo run`, and the api should be available at `localhost:7878`.

-Visit the api repo for more details.
+That the api repo link above has more details about how the api works.